Achievable logoAchievable logo

 • Insurers strive for clear contract language to prevent misunderstandings.

-Warranties guarantee truthfulness, while representations are substantially true statements.
+Warranties guarantee truthfulness, while representations are statements that are substantially true.
 Misrepresentations, if intentional, can void the contract and may constitute fraud.

 Definitions